createwithrani/quickpost/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress if installed manually or through the WordPress plugins screen.
 3. Use the `Add New` button in the Block Editor toolbar when needed.

+== Frequently Asked Questions ==
+= Is this plugin supported? =
+Yes, this plugin is actively supported.
+If you have a question, issue, or you've identified a bug, please reach out through the support forums.
+= What gets duplicated? =
+Right now all _default_ WordPress post information gets duplicated.
+Currently, custom taxonomies, Yoast information, or custom additions are not supported.
+But as the plugin evolves, more support will be added.
+Please use the support forums to let us know what you'd like added support for.

 == Screenshots ==

 1. In brand new posts, the `Add New` button is disabled.
 2. In posts that are not new, the `Add New` button is clickable and lets you create new and duplicate posts right from the Block Editor.
 3. Click the kebab menu button to reveal the `Duplicate Post` button.
+4. Clicking the `Add New` button takes you to a fresh new post of the same post type.

 == Changelog ==

 = 0.1.0 =
+February 21, 2022
 * Release